alexscharp1/TopGear_WebApi_DependencyInjection2/README.md

 As mentioned above, the email service uses localhost's SMTP email server to save emails locally, rather than send across the web.
 Refer to Setup step 3 for configuration options.

 There are three ways the API sends emails.
+* You can explicitly compose and send an email: POST http://localhost:{port}/email/send --* Body must contain To (email address), Subject, and Message
 * After a user successfully registers, an email is created to welcome them.
 * After a user successfully requests a token, an email verifies their login.

-* You can explicitly compose and send an email: POST http://localhost:{port}/email/send --* Body must contain To (email address), Subject, and Message
+Unity's IoC is used to inject the email service wherever it is needed.
+Specifically, it is injected in the following places:
+* EmailController for the first option above.
+* AccountController for the second option above.
+* ApplicationOAuthProvider and Startup for the third option above.